Participant Information & Consent – In-app

 Principal Investigator: A/Prof Joanne Fielding Email: joanne.fielding@braineye.com

-Should you wish to discuss the study with someone not directly involved, or if you have a complaint about the conduct of the study or your rights as a participant, you may contact the independent ethics committee that reviewed and approved the study.
+Should you wish to discuss the study with someone not directly involved, or if you have a complaint about the conduct of the study or your (or the person for whom you are providing consent)) rights as a participant, you may contact the independent ethics committee that reviewed and approved the study.

 Ethics Committee Contact: The Director of HREC Operations, Bellberry Limited Phone: 08 8361 3222

-You will not receive individual test results from this study.
+You (or the person for whom you are providing consent) will not receive individual test results from this study.
 The BrainEye test used in this project is experimental and not designed or validated for clinical or diagnostic use.
 Providing individual results could be misleading or cause unnecessary concern, as the meaning of any single result is not yet scientifically established.

 Once the study is complete, a summary of the overall study findings will be prepared in clear language and made publicly available through academic publication and on the BrainEye website (www.braineye.com).
 You are welcome to access these results to learn about the general outcomes of the research.